Meggan (character): Plokta's Dream World

-After Pete Wisdom releases the dark and evil magic to prevent the Skrull invasion in England, Plokta, a Lord of Hell, tries to make a deal with Captain Britain and reveals what appears to be Meggan in his collection of otherworldly realms.
+After Pete Wisdom releases the dark and evil magic to prevent the Skrull invasion in England, Plokta, a duke of Hell, tries to make a deal with Captain Britain and reveals what appears to be Meggan in his collection of otherworldly realms.
 Captain Britain, knowing it might be merely an illusion, states that he can't take the chance of it being real and plunges through the dimensional gate.
 After sealing it shut, Plokta informs his underlings that this was merely a dream world and he was delighted that Captain Britain allowed himself to be sealed within it.
 Within the dream world, Meggan and Captain Britain live at least several weeks believing it to be reality, though Brian expresses doubts about inconsistencies of the world.
 His train of thought on the subject, however, is disrupted when he and Meggan's quiet lunch in Braddock's pub is attacked by his deceased brother Jamie Braddock.

 Meggan is eventually revealed to still be alive, but lost between dimensions.

 Hell and back

 Meggan is soon revealed to be trapped in Hell.
 Unlike most of its occupants, however, she is not in torment, and still senses hope reaching her from outside of Hell—a fact that disturbs the Lords of Hell greatly.
 During her audience with them, they trick her into using her empathy, which forces her to assume a hideous and misshapen form and trap her in it.
 The lords, having "judged" her, quickly exile her into another portion of Hell.
 However, an angry Meggan lashes out with her empathy, which causes all other lesser demons in her presence to rally behind her, having been affected by her anger.
 This catches the attention of Pluto, the Roman God of the Underworld (and old enemy of Hercules).
 They forge an alliance and he restores Meggan to her usual self.

 She spends the following months leading her army of demon followers in waging a war against the Lords of Hell, very successfully since her empathy overwhelms the enemy armies, causing them to turn on their respective lords (most noticeably Blackheart).
 During one such battle, she feels nostalgic and reminisces about her husband Brian.
 This causes her army to feel happiness, something that they haven't experienced in a while—if at all.
 The demons name her Gloriana in honor of this feat, and idolize her further.
 After a while she forms a kingdom, "Elysium", to serve as a sanctuary for souls to escape torment, and gives Pluto part of her conquests in payment.

 Following that, she left in hope of searching for a way home.
 After having wandered through a large part of Hell, she finally finds a crack through which moonlight pours through.
-Quickly she passes through the crack, only to be greeted by Doctor Doom on the other side, within Dracula's ship departing from the moon.
+Quickly she passes through the crack, only to be greeted by Doctor Doom on the other side, within Dracula's ship departing from the Moon.